t0saki/YOLO-Infer-pt/README.md

 **Q: Video inference produces no output**
 A: Ensure `input.mp4` exists in the project directory.
 Check that OpenCV is properly installed and supports the video codec.

+**Q: Quantized models fail during inference**
+A: Make sure you're using a PyTorch version with quantization support and that the quantization engine is properly set.
+For CPU inference, the system uses 'qnnpack' as the quantization engine.
+If you're still having issues, try running the test script: `python test_quantized_model.py --model-path path/to/your/quantized_model.pt`

 **Q: Evaluation metrics are low**
 A: Ensure your dataset is properly formatted and the model is trained for sufficient epochs.
 Check `utils/args.yaml` for data augmentation settings.